logical-mechanism/Seedelf-Wallet/README.md

 Three attacks are known to break the privacy of this wallet.
 The first attack comes from picking a bad $d$ value.
 A small $d$ value may be able to be brute-forced.
 The brute-force attack is circumvented by selecting a $d$ value on the order of $2^{254}$.
 The second attack comes from not properly destroying the $d$ value information after the transaction.
 The $d$ value is considered toxic waste in this context.
 If the $d$ values are known for some users then it becomes trivial to invert the register into the original form thus losing all privacy.
 The third attack is tainted collateral UTxOs.
 On the Cardano blockchain, a collateral must be put into a transaction to be taken if the transaction fails when being placed into the block.
 The collateral has to be on a payment credential which means that the collateral UTxO by definition isn't anonymous and the ownership is known the entire time.
 This means that an outside user could track a user's actions by simply watching which collaterals were used during transactions.

 Privacy is preserved as long as $d$ is large and destroyed after use and the collateral used in the transaction is unconnectable to the original owner.
-This type of wallet can not be staked.

 ## Happy Path Testing Scripts